-Showing them that lessons can be fun and that they can perform well is important to get them engaged in and positive about your classes.
+Showing them that lessons can be fun and that they can perform well is important to get them engaged in and feel positive about your classes.
 Your curriculum should be designed with this in mind so be sure to dedicate plenty of time to each section.
 If students are doing better than expected, simply use the free lesson period to review or better yet, have fun with a cultural lesson or holiday activity.

 How To Proceed

-Practice Choose practice activities that are simple, easy to understand, and easy to explain.
+To encourage students, choose practice activities that are simple, easy to understand, and easy to explain.
 Using lots of words that students don’t recognize to explain how to do a practice activity is only going to further confuse them.
 In many cases a demonstration may be your best option.
 As your students improve, you can introduce more complex activities but if an activity ever takes longer to explain that to complete, it is not worth doing again.
 Practice activities should revolve around students having the opportunity to speak English so even worksheets should be used for that purpose.
 After a worksheet has been completed, ask for volunteers to read the questions, translate the questions, and give the answers.
 Try to involve as many students as possible and give them continuous positive feedback.

-Have Fun Language studies give students the opportunity to learn in a different way.
+Language studies give students the opportunity to learn in a different way.
 English should not be taught the same way Mathematics or History is taught.
 There is no room for lectures because luckily as the teacher, you already know how to speak English while the students really need to practice more than anything else.
 Getting students to communicate with you and each other in a positive creative environment should be the goal of every language teacher.
 You can incorporate many different games into your lessons and with lots of miming and role plays students will probably laugh at you, in a good way, on more than one occasion.
 Taking the focus away from grammar rules and focusing on communication will encourage them to try their best, which is all you can really ask of them.

 Students just beginning their English studies have absolutely no idea what to expect so it is beneficial to you and all their later English teachers to help them enjoy it by encouraging them and showing them that learning another language is not an overwhelming task.